 Exporting Cache and Region Snapshots

-To save Geode cache or region data to a snapshot that you can later load into another distributed system or region, use the
+To save Geode cache or region data to a snapshot that you can later load into another cluster or region, use the

 region.getSnapshotService.save API, or the